 Your child may have to take out student loans to help pay for college.
 Make sure they understand the debt they’re taking on, how it can impact their finances later, and why they should only borrow what they need to pay for education-related expenses.

-In addition to student loans, your student will likely get credit card offers while they’re in college.
+In addition to student loans, your student may receive credit card offers while they’re in college.
 Make sure they understand how credit works and what responsibility they’re taking on if they choose to open a credit card.

 By helping your student understand responsible borrowing before they go off to college, they’ll be better prepared to face these financial decisions now and protect their credit in the long term when they have needs like auto or home loans.

-To help your student learn more about money management, we’re ready to help.
 We have a presence on many college campuses across Pennsylvania.
-PSECU members at these campuses have free ATM access, as well as the opportunity to visit our on-campus Financial Education Centers or call our member support team to ask questions and attend free financial wellness events.
+PSECU members at these campuses have free ATM access, as well as the opportunity to visit our on-campus Financial Education Centers to ask questions and attend free financial wellness events.
 Plus, regardless of where your child enrolls, we have an Online Learning Center with educational tools available 24/7 so your child can get information at the time that works best for them.

 Like you, we want to see your child have a successful financial future.
-A college education, along with a strong foundation in money matters, will go a long way toward making that a reality for your child.
-If your child is educated and has a strong foundation, they will be set to succeed with their finances in the future.
+A college education, along with a strong foundation in money matters, will go a long way toward making that a reality.

-For more money management tips, visit our WalletWorks page.
+For more money management resources, visit our WalletWorks page.